timayres/3DL_scripts/README.md

 Vertex colors are not currently explicitly supported.
 They may work fine, however no testing has been done.
 Explicit support is planned for the future.

 ##Licensing
 The original code in this repository is released under the LGPLv2.1.
-This means that you are free to use them as you please, and even use the various scripts and functions (such as mlx.bsh) in your own programs and scripts without being required to share your  scripts (but it would be nice).
+This means that you are free to use them as you please, and even use the various scripts and functions (such as mlx.bsh) in your own programs and scripts without being required to share your code (but it would be nice).
 However, if you make any changes or improvements to the scripts and functions included here you need to share those changes back.
 Fair enough?

 mlx_scratch.bsh is an example & testing script & is released into the public domain.